-In connection with this offering, holders of up to approximately 84.6 million shares of our common stock issuable upon conversion of our outstanding convertible preferred stock as of August 31, 2020 are entitled to their rights to notice of this offering and to include their shares of registrable securities in this offering.
-The requisite percentage of these stockholders have waived all such stockholders' rights to notice of this offering and to include their shares of registrable securities in this offering.
-In the event that we propose to register any of our securities under the Securities Act in another offering, either for our own account or for the account of other security holders, the holders of registrable securities will be entitled to certain "piggyback" registration rights allowing them to include their shares in such registration, subject to specified conditions and limitations.
+In connection with this offering, holders of up to approximately million shares of our common stock issuable upon conversion of our outstanding convertible preferred stock as of December 31, 2019 are entitled to their rights to notice of this offering and to include their shares of registrable securities in this offering.
+The requisite percentage of these stockholders have waived all such stockholders' rights to notice of this offering and to include their shares of registrable securities in this offering, either for our own account or for the account of other security holders, the holders of registrable securities will be entitled to certain "piggyback" registration rights allowing them to include their shares in such registration, subject to specified conditions and limitations.